Tom-Ainsworth/CI-PP4-toms-drum-lessons/TESTING.md

   css
 - Issue - The deployed site on Heroku would not build properly as it couldn't install all dependencies
 - Cause - backports.zoneinfo had been set in the requirements.txt file which Heroku couldn't build wheels for, and was therefore not completeling the build.
-- Solution - [Fix](https://github.com/Tom-Ainsworth/CI-PP4-toms-drum-lessons/commit/c0f9003a72c683865e5b214b964072c33f5f6f1a) Remove backports.zoneinfo library from requirements.txt as it wasn't necessary.
+- Solution - [Fix Commit](https://github.com/Tom-Ainsworth/CI-PP4-toms-drum-lessons/commit/c0f9003a72c683865e5b214b964072c33f5f6f1a) Remove backports.zoneinfo library from requirements.txt as it wasn't necessary.
 Details on what this library does can be found [HERE](https://pypi.org/project/backports.zoneinfo/)

 - Issue - Development server would not load the local host
 - Cause - 'localhost' was set as an allowed host rather than 127.0.0.1.
-- Solution - [Fix Commit](c8b15cfddd30dbd47d483891d8db87a3cd76181b) Change the allowed host so that the dev environment can load properly.
+- Solution - [Fix Commit](https://github.com/Tom-Ainsworth/CI-PP4-toms-drum-lessons/commit/c8b15cfddd30dbd47d483891d8db87a3cd76181b) Change the allowed host so that the dev environment can load properly.

 - Issue - All Questions in FAQs were showing/hiding whenever a single question was clicked on
 - Cause - Becuase questions were being populated by a for loop, the same classes were being added to every question, making them behave in the same way.